This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed

 - Uterine rupture.
 When the uterus ruptures or tears during labor and delivery it may cause excessive bleeding, which is dangerous for the mother and the baby.
 For the baby it may result in asphyxia and resulting brain damage.

 - Detached placenta.
 Placental abruption occurs when the placenta detaches from the wall of the uterus before the baby is born.
-This can be very serious and may result in the fetus not getting enough oxygen to the brain with a potential for resulting brain damage.
+This can be very serious and may result in the fetus not getting enough oxygen to the brain with the potential for resulting brain damage.

 - Birth injury.
 Birth injuries are any kind of physical damage to a baby as it is being delivered.
 Some babies have large heads increasing their risk for trauma during vaginal birth.
 This can also be caused by medical negligence, such as when a doctor uses forceps or a vacuum extractor with too much force.
 These may be used on a baby’s head to help it proceed through the birth canal and can be done safely.
 However, if the doctor uses too much force, the skull and brain may be damaged.
 Failing to address an abnormal presentation can also lead to a birth injury if the baby gets stuck in the birth canal.